mmaksi/algorithms-data-structures/README.md

 - Removing elements from Stacks (pop operations) is `O(1) ST`.
 - Peek operations, viewing the last item is `O(1) ST`. <br />

-- Queues are represented as linked lists.
+- Queues are represented as linked lists because dequeueing from a list is O(n).
-- Inserting elements in queues (enqueue operation) is `O(1) ST` because we are replacing the head.
+- Inserting elements in queues (enqueue operation) is `O(1) ST` because we are replacing the tail.
-- Removing elements from queues (dequeue operation) is `O(1) ST` because we are replacing the tail.
+- Removing elements from queues (dequeue operation) is `O(1) ST` because we are removing th head.
 - Peek operations, viewing the last item is `O(1) ST`. <br />

+- Stacks and Queues have slow look-ups.

 ## 8. Trees